-Men aren’t needed in the way that we once were and, our seeming lack of utility has left men wondering, “What the hell am I supposed to do now?”
-We no longer have clear roles in society and men all over the world want to know how to be more masculine and even if it’s okay.
+Men aren’t needed in the way that we once were, and, our seeming lack of utility has left men wondering, “What the hell am I supposed to do now?”
+We no longer have clear roles in society and men all over the world want to know how to be more masculine, even if it’s okay.

 Women are graduating from college at higher rates than men, landing high-paying careers, able to provide for themselves easily without a man, are starting their own companies (some becoming self-made billionaires like Sarah Blakely and Kylie Jenner), and even running for President of the United States (Hilary Clinton, Elizabeth Warren and Kamala Harris).